zeyuz35/zeyuz35.github.io/docs/data/notes/LvkZzWN557soKo2Cg4JAc.md

 See [[LSE]] notes for a broader, high level interpretation of these.
 In summary, a set of valid regularity conditions requires that:

-1. The factors to be *pervaisve*, i.e. have non-neglibile effects on most of the variables
+1. The factors to be *pervasive*, i.e. have non-negligible effects on most of the variables
 2. The idiosyncratic components to be *weakly* cross-correlated

 ## Bai and Ng Regularity Conditions